wkumari/draft-wkumari-opsawg-sdi/README.md

 5.1.
 Key storage

-   Ideally, the keypair would be stored in a Trusted Platform Module (TPM) on something which is identified as the "router" - for example, the chassis / backplane.
-This is so that a keypair is bound to what humans think of as the "device", and not, for example (redundant) routing engines.
+   Ideally, the key pair would be stored in a Trusted Platform Module (TPM) on something which is identified as the "router" - for example, the chassis / backplane.
+This is so that a key pair is bound to what humans think of as the "device", and not, for example (redundant) routing engines.
 Devices which implement IEEE 802.1AR [IEEE802-1AR] could choose to use the IDevID for this purpose.